Special Needs Trusts: What, Why, When and What Else?

 Exception #2 – Money withdrawn for Housing or Non-Qualified Expenses.
 Money withdrawn from an ABLE account that is used for housing expenses or Non-Qualified Expenses will affect the beneficiary’s SSI benefit if the money is not spent in the same month the withdrawal is made from the account.

-Example: If a beneficiary withdraws $1,000 from an ABLE account on October 10 for rent, then he should pay that money to his landlord on or before October 31.
+Example: If a beneficiary withdraws $1,000 from an ABLE account on October 10 for rent, then they should pay that money to their landlord on or before October 31.

 Tax Treatment of Contributions.
 Contributions to an ABLE account are not deductible for federal income tax purposes.
 However, if the contributions are made to a PA ABLE account, the contributions are deductible for PA state income tax.